DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the display device of Kim et al. to include a cover glass placed in front of the LCD structure layer; and wherein the cover glass is configured to close the housing, as taught by Hirayama.
 One would have been motivated to do so in order to protect the device screen, while allowing for a touch capability (see Hirayama paragraph 3).

-With regards to Claim 3, Kim et al. and Hirayama disclose the display device with the backlight LED and the at least one IR LED are placed in the lateral position to the housing, as discussed above with regards to Claim 1.
+With regards to Claim 3, Kim et al., Shimizu, and Hirayama disclose the display device with the backlight LED and the at least one IR LED disposed at a lateral side of the housing, as discussed above with regards to Claim 1.

-Kim et al. further discloses the at least one backlight LED [442] and the at least one IR LED [422,432] are placed at an edge of the display device in the lateral position to the housing [110,350] (see Figure 1).
+Kim et al. further discloses the at least one backlight LED [442] and the at least one IR LED [422,432] are disposed at an edge of the display device at the lateral side of the housing [110,350] (see Figure 1).

 With regards to Claim 5, Kim et al. discloses a vehicle (the examiner notes that while the claim recites a vehicle in the preamble, the use of the phrasing “comprising” in the claim language does not require vehicular components, but Kim et al. does disclose using the display device in a navigation system for a vehicle, see Kim et al. paragraph 5), comprising: a display device, comprising: a housing (comprising the housing substantially formed by portions [110,350], see paragraphs 37 and 54 and Figure 1); a backlight unit (comprising at least light-emitting diodes [442] and light guide plate [310], see paragraphs 47, 48, and 53 and Figure 1; the combination of light-emitting diodes [442] with light guide plate [310] substantially provides light to illuminate the LCD panel [120], substantially acting as a backlight unit) comprising: at least one backlight light-emitting diode (LED) [442] configured to emit light in a visible wavelength spectrum, placed in the housing [110,350] (see paragraph 53 and Figure 1), and at least one infrared (IR) LED [422,432] configured to emit light in an IR spectrum, placed in the housing [110,350] (see paragraph 50 and Figure 1), wherein the at least one backlight LED [442] and the at least one IR LED [422,432] are placed in a lateral position to the housing [110,350] (see Figure 1); a light diffuser [320] arranged immediately in front of the backlight unit and positioned to receive light emitted directly from the backlight unit (see paragraphs 48 and 55 and Figure 1); a liquid crystal display (LCD) structure layer [126] placed in front of the light diffuser [320] (see paragraph 38 and 40 and Figures 1 and 3); wherein the housing [110,350] is configured to house the backlight unit, the light diffuser [320], and the LCD structure layer [126] (see paragraph 37 and 54 and Figures 1 and 2).